 - Reputation – The most difficult aspect of a VPN service to quantify is also one of the most important.
 Trust is a huge part of the VPN experience.
 If you use a company that’s well-established and reliable, you know your data will stay safe.
 If you don’t, you run the risk of having your information sold to the highest bidder

 - Extra security features – Keeping your identity safe requires more than just a little encryption.
 The best VPNs offer things like DNS leak protection and an automatic kill switch to help secure your physical location.
 They also include alternative encryption protocols that help you toughen your transfers when accessing particularly sensitive information

 - Jurisdiction – Where a VPN company is registered can have a huge impact on your privacy.
 Certain jurisdictions require VPNs to keep logs regardless of the company’s policy, allowing businesses and government agencies access to them without your consent

 - Payment methods – Using a credit card or PayPal account to pay for your VPN service leaves a digital paper trail that leads back to your identity.
 For improved anonymity, always go with a VPN that accepts cryptocurrencies such as bitcoin.

-- Server distribution – A bigger server network means more connection options, plain and simple
+- Server distribution – A large server network means more connection options and faster speeds, plain and simple